The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: Introduction

 The first $\NP$ hardness result for $\CVP$ in all $\ell_p$ norms and $\SVP$ in the $\ell_{\infty}$ norm was given by van Emde Boas \cite{1981_vE}. $\SVP$ was proven to be $\NP$-hard to approximate within a constant factor in \cite{1998_A,1998_CN,2001_M}.
 Khot \cite{2005_K} and later Haviv and Regev \cite{2012_HR} improved the approximation factor to $2^{\log^{1-\epsilon}n}$ under the assumption that $\NP \nsubseteq \RTIME(n^{\poly(\log n)})$.
 In \cite{2017_BGS} it has been shown that for almost all $p \ge 1$, $\CVP$ in the $\ell_p$ norm cannot be solved in $2^{n (1-\eps)}$ time under the Strong Exponential Time Hypothesis~\cite{1999_IP}.
 A similar hardness result has also been obtained for $\SVP$ \cite{2018_AsD}.

 However, there are barriers for showing stronger inapproximability results.
-For example, a factor $n$ $\NP$-hardness result would imply $\NP=\coNP$ \cite{1988_H,1990_LLS,1993_B}, a $\sqrt{n/O(\log n)}$ factor $\NP$-hardness result would imply $\coNP\subseteq\AM$ \cite{2000_GG}, a factor $\sqrt{n}$ $\NP$-hardness for $\SVP$ would imply $\NP=\coNP$ \cite{2005_AR}, and thus the polynomial hierarchy collapses in all these cases.
+For example, a $\sqrt{n/O(\log n)}$ factor $\NP$-hardness result would imply $\coNP\subseteq\AM$ \cite{2000_GG}, a factor $\sqrt{n}$ $\NP$-hardness for $\SVP$ would imply $\NP=\coNP$ \cite{2005_AR}, and thus the polynomial hierarchy collapses in all these cases.